bint4ngsatria/bint4ngsatria/README.md

 ###

-<p align="left">I'm Bintang Satria Mulya Budi from Malang East Java Indonesia, you can call me Bintang.I'm a studen from SMK Telkom Malang and I'm passionate about learning new things, especially in the world of technology.
-I'm currently focusing on expanding my knowledge of mobile development with Kotlin, Flutter, and Dart.<br><br>- 🔭 I’m working as student at SMK Telkom Malang<br>- 📚 I'm currently learning Kotlin, Flutter and Dart, Editing<br>- ⚡ In my free time, I enjoy editing and coding.<br>- 😄 Pronouns: He/Him<br>- ✉️ bintangsatriamulya88@gmail.com</p>
+<p align="left">I'm Bintang Satria Mulya Budi from Malang East Java Indonesia, you can call me Bintang.I'm a student from SMK Telkom Malang and I'm passionate about learning new things, especially in the world of technology.
+I'm currently focusing on expanding my knowledge of mobile development with Kotlin, Flutter, and Dart.<br><br>- 🔭 I’m student at SMK Telkom Malang<br>- 📚 I'm currently learning Kotlin, Flutter and Dart, Editing<br>- ⚡ In my free time, I enjoy editing and coding.<br>- 😄 Pronouns: He/Him<br>- ✉️ bintangsatriamulya88@gmail.com</p>

 ###